readthedocs/readthedocs-docker-images/CONTRIBUTING.rst

 How to Contribute
 =================

+These are the build container images that Read the Docs will use to build your documentation.
+They include all of the dependencies we require, and are a method of isolating the build processes from the rest of our infrastructure.

+If you are interested in contributing to the development of our build container images, you can help in one of two ways:

+If you would like to fix a bug or add a feature to our build images, see `Testing Locally`_ for more information on how to build and test these images.

-We can use contributions to the images here, but can also use your help in testing the images on Read the Docs.
-If you'd like to sign up for beta testing the ``latest`` image, sign up here:
+We can also use your help in beta testing the pre-built images on Read the Docs.
+If you'd like to sign up for beta testing our latest build image with your projects, you can fill out this form:

 https://goo.gl/forms/3oAbxkGMUiEZz2782